Abolition of the vehicle tax disc

 What does this mean for me?

-To drive or keep a vehicle on the road you will still need to pay vehicle tax and you will still get a renewal reminder when your vehicle tax is due to expire.
+To drive or keep a vehicle on the road you still need to pay vehicle tax and you will still get a renewal reminder when your vehicle tax is due to expire.
 This applies to all types of vehicles including those that are exempt from payment of vehicle tax.

 Changes when buying a vehicle